yogesh63940/postwill/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/postwill/postwill.
+Bug reports and pull requests are welcome on GitHub at https://github.com/postwill/postwill.It will be highly appreciable.

 ## License